ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 4. Copy snapshot to ClickHouse server nodes with a configured `keeper` or start ClickHouse Keeper instead of ZooKeeper.
 The snapshot must persist on all nodes, otherwise, empty nodes can be faster and one of them can become a leader.

 [Original article](https://clickhouse.com/docs/en/operations/clickhouse-keeper/) <!--hide-->

+## Recovering after losing quorum

+Because Clickhouse Keeper uses Raft it can tolerate certain amount of node crashes depending on the cluster size. \
+E.g. for a 3-node cluster, it will continue working correctly if only 1 node crashes.

+Cluster configuration can be dynamically configured but there are some limitations.
+Reconfiguration relies on Raft also so to add/remove a node from the cluster you need to have a quorum.
+If you lose too many nodes in your cluster at the same time without any chance of starting them again, Raft will stop working and not allow you to reconfigure your cluster using the convenvtional way.

+Nevertheless, Clickhouse Keeper has a recovery mode which allows you to forcfully reconfigure your cluster with only 1 node.
+This should be done only as your last resort if you cannot start your nodes again, or start a new instance on the same endpoint.

+Important things to note before continuing:
+- Make sure that the failed nodes cannot connect to the cluster again.
+- Do not start any of the new nodes until it's specified in the steps

+After making sure that the above things are true, you need to do following:
+1. Pick a single Keeper node to be your new leader.
+2. Before doing anything else, make a backup of the `log_storage_path` folder of the picked node
+3. Reconfigure the cluster on all of the nodes you want to use
+4. Send the four letter command `rcvr` to the node you picked which will move the node to the recovery mode
+5. One by one, start Keeper instances on the new nodes making sure that `mntr` returns `follower` for the `zk_server_state` before starting the next one
+6. While in the recovery mode, the leader node will return error message for `mntr` command until it achieves quorum with the new nodes and refuse any requests from the client and the followers
+7. After quorum is achieved, the leader node will return to the normal mode of operation, accepting all the requests using Raft - verify with `mntr` which should return `leader` for the `zk_server_state`